vidaud/seta/seta-doc/docs/index.md

  - seta-flask-server/.env

-The React configuration files are:
+The React configuration file is:

  - package.json

 ## Prerequisites

-It is necessary to download the project from the git repository
+The project is located in a git repository:

 !!! info
     Use the git **clone** command to clone the project in the current directory, using an SSH link.